divadiahim/diff2latex/README.md

 - Grab 2 files that you want to diff and generate a plain diff `diff -u file_1 file_2 > example.diff`.
 - To generate a LaTeX diff run `diff2latex --highlight="default" build example.diff output`.
 This will create a directory named `output` containing `example.tex`.
-- To additionally generate a pdf pass the `--build-pdf` flag.
+- To additionally generate a pdf pass the `--pdf-output` flag.

 ## TODOs